tigerfarm/arduino/samples/IrNodemcuHttpWsSync/README.md

 http://tfpdocroot.herokuapp.com/syncdocumentupdate?identity=browser&name=abc&position=1&value=B

 + To see the result, go to the following URL.
-Password is “okaynow”.
+You would need the password.
 You would enter your identity, any string.
 Enter “abc” as the Document name.
 Click Get token.
 Click Get game & subscribe.
 + https://tfpdocroot.herokuapp.com/tigsync/docroot/index.html

 --------------------------------------------------------------------------------
-+++ My Development steps:
+## My Development steps:

 + Install and test Arduino IDE with an Arduino board.
 Arduino Nano is my favorite.
 + Purchased and tested a NodeMCU: